 Dave Notte came up with the idea for Shack Shine after building a multi-million dollar commercial painting business.
 He felt ready to devote his energy to his next successful venture and having run service companies his entire life, wanted to “stick to his knitting”.

 “I wanted to find a service no one wanted to do,” he told me.
 “Maybe even one that people looked down their noses at.”

 He’d been mentoring two young entrepreneurs with small window cleaning companies and the elements of a great business were there: the industry was fragmented; the margins were high; the recurring revenue was solid.
 After some recon at one of North America’s largest window cleaning trade shows – and meeting the unimpressive competition – Dave knew he’d found a diamond in the rough.

 He said, “I was sure I was sitting on the next 1-800-GOT-JUNK?”

 Taking an ordinary service like gutter cleaning and making it an experience that would delight the customer resonated with me.
 I also saw an opportunity to create a whole new category – house-detailing.
 But I wasn’t sure it was the right time.

 A lot of blood, sweat and tears go into building a brand.
 And you can’t underestimate the power of time and focus.
-O2E Brands (the banner company for 1-800-GOT-JUNK?, WOW 1 DAY PAINTING, and You Move Me) was only revealed last year.
-Amalgamating those three companies under one roof was a huge undertaking and our youngest company, You Move Me, was only two years old.
+O2E Brands (the banner company for 1-800-GOT-JUNK? and WOW 1 DAY PAINTING) was only revealed last year.
+Amalgamating those three companies under one roof was a huge undertaking

 Although the timing wasn’t ideal, Dave was super persistent, sending me updates on numbers and marketing around my house, non-stop.
 At one point, he sent me a picture of a Shack Shine van parked beside a 1-800-GOT-JUNK? truck with the caption, ‘Don’t they look good together?!’”